How to Make a DIY Finger Pincushion (Easy Beginner Sewing Project)

 1- Hem the back envelope opening edges by folding the edge over ½ inch.

 Press a crease at that point.
-Now fold the edge over to the crease you just made to make a rolled hem and press in place.
-You will have a ¼ inch hem.
-Pin or clip in place.
+Now fold the edge over to the crease you made to make a rolled hem and press in place.

-2- Topstitch the hem using a straight stitch – length at 3.
+2- Topstitch the hem using a straight stitch, length at 3.

 Do this for both back pieces.